logo

 Advocacy

-Research on the social determinants of health demonstrates the close relationship between people’s health and the living and working conditions which form their social environment.
+We are also aware of the research on the social determinants of health which demonstrates the close relationship between people’s health and the living and working conditions which form their social environment.

 Socioeconomic position (including educational attainment), employment, power and social support act together to strengthen or undermine the health of individuals and communities.
 Other recognised social determinants of health include early life, social exclusion, unemployment, addiction, food and transportation, housing, the living environment, health services and disability.